khalid-naami/khalid-naami.github.io/blog/2026-06-04-missing-f22-raptor-ovda-satellite-mystery.md

 ### The Missing Jet: A Failed Avenger Drone Integration?

 The absence of the twelfth F-22 Raptor has fueled speculation within defense circles.
 According to leaks from regional military exercises, the missing aircraft was involved in a highly classified, joint US-Israel combat simulation.
-The test was designed to test the **"combat cloud"** (سحابة القتال) concept, utilizing the F-22 as a flying command-and-control node directing a stealthy MQ-20 Avenger Unmanned Combat Aerial Vehicle (UCAV) flying ahead of it.
+The trial was designed to test the **"combat cloud"** (سحابة القتال) concept, utilizing the F-22 as a flying command-and-control node directing a stealthy MQ-20 Avenger Unmanned Combat Aerial Vehicle (UCAV) flying ahead of it.

 Reports suggest that during the test:
 *   The communication links between the F-22’s avionics and the Avenger drone failed to synchronize.